2+2 is…

 Examples

-Throughout this page, I’ve mentioned a few ways that we learn through rote memorization.
-Everyone also has their own special tricks.
+Throughout this page, I’ve mentioned a few ways we learn through rote memorization.
+Everyone also has their own unique tricks.
 You have also probably used a handful of these at the suggestion of teachers, parents, or study buddies:

 - Flashcards